 South Korean National Police this week launched a surprise campaign against "hippie" style youths with long hair and blue jeans.

-South Korean National Police this week launched a surprise campaign against "hippie" style youths with long hair and blue jeans.
+Background: South Korean National Police this week launched a surprise campaign against "hippie" style youths with long hair and blue jeans.
 They picked up about 2,000 youths in five cities of South Korea in the first two days.

 Without any advance warning, all police from 15 stations in Seoul started rounding up long haired young men in the main entertainment and shopping streets on Tuesday.